zahra-ali-jaffer/dsa-practice/yr_2_java-practice/7_Queues_and_Applications/README.md

 # Queues & Priority Queues in Java

-This repository contains notes, explanations, and implementations of **queue data structures** in Java, based on array-based, linked, circular, and priority queue designs.
+This file contains notes, explanations, and implementations of **queue data structures** in Java, based on array-based, linked, circular, and priority queue designs.
 It also connects these implementations to the **Java Collections Framework (JCF)** and discusses **time complexity trade-offs**.

 ---